 The City of Huntington Beach City Clerk’s Office is designated as an authorized United States Passport Acceptance Facility.
-Hours of operation for passport acceptance services is Monday through Friday, 8:00 a.m. to 5:00 p.m., excluding holidays.
+Hours of operation for passport acceptance services are Monday through Friday, 8:00 a.m. to 5:00 p.m., excluding holidays.
 We accept your application for passport and forward all forms and documents to the United States Department of State, where your passport will be processed.

 The second phase of the Western Hemisphere Travel Initiative (WHTI) requires travelers have a passport book, passport card, or other document approved by the U.S. Department of Homeland Security when re-entering the U.S. by land or sea from Canada, Mexico, Bermuda, and the countries of the Caribbean.
 You must have a passport book for international air travel.

 The following estimates are provided for passport processing turnaround: